 1. Line up your discounts

-It’s worth remembering that the profit margin for the seller of a new car is split into two: the dealer’s and the car maker’s.
-If you say you’re buying the car with cash, you’ll find out what kind of discount the dealer can offer.
-When you buy a car using finance, the car maker’s discount – usually couched as a ‘deposit contribution’ – comes into play.
+It’s worth remembering there are usually discounts available from the dealer and the car maker, depending on if you’re paying cash or using finance.
+If you’re a cash buyer, you’ll find out what kind of discount the dealer can offer.
+When you buy a car using finance, the car maker’s discount – usually called something like a deposit contribution – comes into play.

-However, it’s important to remember that just because you’re entitled to a deposit contribution doesn’t mean you shouldn’t haggle for the dealer’s discount too.
-Just remember that you’ll need to agree on the price of the car before brokering the finance deal.
+It’s important to remember that just because you’re entitled to a deposit contribution, that doesn’t mean you shouldn’t haggle for the dealer’s discount too.
+Just remember to agree on the price of the car before discussing the finance deal.

 2. Check the maker’s website

-Remember when you go into a car dealership, you’re up against someone who is immersed in the products they’re selling five or six days a week.
-The more you know the better.
+The more you know about what offers are out there, the better.
 And by checking the manufacturer’s website, you’ll find their latest deals.

 Remember, finance doesn’t have to be provided by the car dealer